Home » Recipes » Cooking Method » Crockpot Recipes » Crockpot Salsa Verde Pork (Salsa Verde Tacos)

 • Fresh Salsa: Using a fresh salsa verde will add an even brighter flavor.
 You can make your own, or many latin grocery stores will sell fresh salsas in the refrigerated section!

 • Reserve the Cooking Liquid: Once done, reserve the cooking liquid and use it to “hydrate” the pork when you reheat it the next day.
-You can also use it in place of some of the broth in this crockpot salsa verde chicken soup!

 • More Onions and Garlic: If you love onions and lots of garlic, you can add even more when you crisp the pork.
 Sauté thinly sliced onions in oil until starting to get tender, then add minced garlic and cook for 30 seconds.
 Then add the shredded pork and crisp as directed in the recipe.